-See Line 37-Amount You Owe in the Instructions for Form 1040 for details on what to report on Form 1040-NR, line 37.
+See Line 37-Amount You Owe in the Instructions for Form 1040 for details on what to report on Form 1040-NR, line 37, and payment options.

 Exception 1.
 If you want to pay electronically but do not have a U.S. bank account, go to IRS.gov/Individuals/International-Taxpayers/Foreign-Electronic-Payments for more information.